-How teachers provide the best tools to make their classrooms more engaging, is the same way you are providing your students with the best online teaching platform.
+How you provide for the best tools to engage your class is the same way you are providing them with the best online teaching platform.
 A good teaching interface offers screen sharing, video conferencing, conference calling, and even mobile use.

 An online learning platform or e-learning is a space or portal filled with educational implements to administer course content with extensive interaction and social learning.
 Pick an interface with live instruction on particular subjects and topics.

 Choose a portal that lets you host your class from chats to videos, audio podcasts, presentations, and other digital content.
 It means, your teaching platform must effectively create a dynamic classroom environment online.

 Anyone can literally learn anything online and your online teaching platform will help you provide a more streamlined lecture prep experience.
 Imagine yourself a virtual mentor who interacts in a personalized way.
 Students will feel this effort and will likewise collaborate with whatever that you want them to learn.

 Skype, for example, is best if you are teaching one-on-one online.
 Zoom is very engaging both to students and faculty.
 There is GoogleMeet that integrates with Gmail, also are Goto Meeting, Teachable, Udemy, and Educadium, among the most used interfaces.
 If YouTube before is popular for watching videos, well, it is now a great platform for learning many new things.